Click on the links below to view the following:

 Processing and Sales:

 Ore is trucked on the surface from the Augusta mine portal to the Brunswick plant, where it is stockpiled and blended into the crusher.
 The circuit includes: primary mobile crusher, primary and secondary ball mills; rougher, scavenger, cleaner flotation, and filtering.
-Concentrate is shipped to the port of Melbourne, from which it is shipped to smelters in China. (click here for quarterly production and sales statistics).
+Gravity gold concentrate is sold to refinery in Melbourne, Victoria and Gold Antimony flotation concentrate is trucked to the port of Melbourne, from which it is shipped to smelters in China.

 Chris Gregory, General Manager of Australasian Corporate Development and Exploration for Mandalay Resources, a Member of Australian Institute of Geoscientists (AIG) and a Qualified Person as defined in NI 43-101, supervised the scientific and technical information relating to exploration reported here and has reviewed and approved such information contained in this website.